lr42/stama/roadmap.md

  Maintenance
 ------------------------------------------------------------------------

-- [ ] {IN PROGRESS} Do unit testing.
-- [ ] {IN PROGRESS} Do unit testing for hierarchical state machines.
 - [ ] Since I need Union anyway, should I just use Union everywhere instead of `|`?
 - [ ] Refactor big ole' functions and methods into smaller ones.
 (Especially `process_event()`.)
-- [ ] Use an enum for substate selection?
+- [ ] Use an enum for preferred substate selection?
-- [ ] Use `setup` and `teardown` functions inside of unit tests.
-	- If possible, it'd be nice to remove the need for a global variable as well.

  Done